Thursday, April 21, 2016

 Central New York STEM Connection is a place for students, parents and educators to learn about education pathways to STEM careers in CNY; for educators to share successful practices and innovative programs; and for businesses to collaborate with schools to develop business-education partnerships.

 - Girls on the Run (grades 3-5) has a local affiliate at the JCC in Dewitt.
 Contact: firstname.lastname@example.org or 559-2329.

 Girls Inc at the YWCA-Syracuse, offers annual Girls Summit for 7th-12th graders with presenters coming from a variety of places each year.
-They've working with office at ESF (since 2015) and SU (starting in 2016) to host it "on the hill"--next one is May 7.
-Info/RegistrationExpanding your Horizons follows a similar format, for 5th-10th grade, and is generally hosted right at the YWCA.
+They've working with offices at ESF (since 2015) and SU (starting in 2016) to host it "on the hill."

 - Women and Girls in Science, Adirondack Ecological Center, Newcomb, NY.
 Date tba

 As of April 2013, The Scientista Foundation offers live online "Office Hours", and will post links to recorded sessions.
 These meetings offer Q&A for laypeople and pre-professionals, to help them learn more about these fields, so are perfect for older kids interested in going into those fields or undergraduate students thinking about graduate school.
 Signing up prompt their system to send you reminders to return to their site during the session.